jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Related Work

 \textbf{Self-supervised visual learning.} Early works such as MoCo~\cite{9157636} and SimCLR~\cite{chen2020simple} are based on contrastive objectives which pull positive pairs together in representation space and push apart negative pairs.
 VICReg~\cite{bardes2022vicreg} does not require negative samples and prevents collapse by using regularizers to reduce redundancy in the representations.
 Recent developments have focused on the self-distillation paradigm inspired by knowledge distillation~\cite{hinton2015distillingknowledgeneuralnetwork}.
 DINO~\cite{caron2021emerging,oquab2023dinov2,simeoni2025dinov3} proposes a teacher-student architecture where collapse is prevented by applying stop-gradient to the teacher network whose weights are a slowly moving average of the student weights.
 The objective is to match predictions in a projected feature space between positive pairs, and research shows that features extracted by self-supervised Vision Transformer (ViT)~\cite{dosovitskiy2020vit} exhibit semantic properties such as object segmentation in images that may not emerge under supervised learning.
 Inspired by BERT's~\cite{devlin-etal-2019-bert} masked word prediction, iBOT~\cite{zhou2021ibot} extends the idea by masking image patches and additionally distilling the representations of the masked patches.

 \textbf{SSL applications in HEP.} Historically, machine learning in HEP has largely focused on training supervised models from scratch on labeled data~\cite{Qu:2019gqs,Qu:2022mxj}.
 Recent work has started exploring SSL via task-agnostic pre-training on unlabeled data and then fine-tuning on labeled data for downstream tasks.
 Contrastive methods such as SimCLR have been adapted in JetCLR~\cite{10.21468/SciPostPhys.12.6.188} and DarkCLR~\cite{Favaro:2023xdl}, which use physics symmetries to construct jet augmentations, and in RS3L~\cite{Harris:2024sra} which generates augmentations by re-simulation.
 Mask particle modeling (MPM)~\cite{Golling:2024abg,Leigh:2024ked} proposes a pre-training objective based on predicting representations of masked particles.
 J-JEPA~\cite{Katel:2024ygn} takes inspiration from join-embedding predictive architectures~\cite{assran2023selfsupervisedlearningimagesjointembedding} for top tagging.
 MACK~\cite{Sheldon:2024sbe}, adapted from VICReg~\cite{bardes2022vicreg}, and RINO~\cite{Hao:2025abk}, adapted from DINO~\cite{caron2021emerging}, propose using SSL to minimize performance difference when models trained on simulated labeled data are applied to real collision data, caused by mismodeling.
+In parallel, recent efforts to build foundation models are emerging in the field~\cite{Hallin:2025ywf,Birk:2024knn,Wildridge:2024yeg,Brehmer:2024yqw,Mikuni:2024qsr,Mikuni:2025tar}.
 These recent developments motivate exploring new applications in HEP and improving current methods, including this work.